anyscale/ai-infra-cookbook/README.md

 Runnable examples for every stage of the LLM lifecycle — **curate → train → post-train → serve** — built entirely on open-source frontier infrastructure, orchestrated by [Ray](https://github.com/ray-project/ray), and runnable with one command on [Anyscale](https://www.anyscale.com).

-Each directory is a self-contained example: code, a Dockerfile, and an Anyscale `job.yaml` or `service.yaml`.
-The examples chain together — the corpus you curate feeds the model you fine-tune, the checkpoint you align is the model you serve — so you can follow the full pipeline or jump straight to the stage you care about.

 ## The map

 <img width="1504" height="626" alt="image" src="https://github.com/user-attachments/assets/386b3fd0-0a0e-427b-b491-20f00fdca4bc" />

-Solid arrows are artifact flow (a corpus, a checkpoint); dashed arrows are conceptual feeds and related approaches.
-The same map is browsable as an [interactive explorer](#interactive-explorer) with guided journeys, search, and per-example run commands.

 ## Start here